 The Scarlet Stockings Spy (Tales of Young Americans) (affiliate link) This is a fictional story about a girl who uses her clothesline in Philadelphia to share information about the ships in the Philadelphia Harbor.
 It is set in 1777 around the time of the Battle of Brandywine, Valley Forge, and the Battle of Monmouth.

 They Called Her Molly Pitcher (affiliate link) This is the story of Molly Pitcher who accompanied her husband to Valley Forge and then brought water to soldiers at the Battle of Monmouth (in July 1777) and eventually took over her husband’s job firing a cannon.

-You might be interested in our packet, Causes and Events Leading to the American Revolution.
+You might be interested in our packet, American Revolution Unit.
 (I’ve made updates to the file adding in some new materials including new chronology cards, the French & Indian War Timeline and a new American Revolution Booklet.
 Plus, I plan to add in some extra teacher notes at some point soon. )

 You might also be interested in our Slavery and the Civil War Packet

 You might be interested in the FREE notebook pages we have about the history of the Sioux and Cheyenne.
 You’ll find these here: